 Oct 26, 2022: Restructured article to reflect user needs for the Xbox One X. Replaced the Dell S2722QC, LG 27GP850-B, and the LG 27GN800-B with the Gigabyte M27Q X, ASUS ROG Strix XG27AQ, and the Dell S2721QS because they're better choices for their categories.
 Removed the Gigabyte AORUS FV43U and the Acer Nitro XF243Y and added the HP X24ih in a new 'Best Cheap' category; updated Notable Mentions based on changes.

 Aug 12, 2022: Restructured article based on user needs; replaced the Samsung Odyssey G7 and the Gigabyte M27Q with the LG 27GP850-B and the LG 27GP800-B because they're cheaper.
 Renamed the Acer Nitro XF243Y to 'Best Monitor For Xbox One' and the Dell S2722QS to 'Best Monitor For Xbox One X'; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best monitors for Xbox One X currently available.
+Our recommendations are based on what we think are the best monitors for gaming on the Xbox One, Xbox One S, and Xbox One X currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.